The Spanish legislature

 During the presentation of his book this Monday in Barcelona, the former Republican spokesperson in Congress again defended a left-wing front in Spain and also in Catalonia.
 "Don't back down.
 And consider the whole context, but don't back down," he directly urged Rufián, who was sitting next to him.
 The Republican leadership doesn't buy into the proposal that Rufián has publicly launched, but Tardà is pushing for it to be debated internally within ERC through the internal faction he leads, Àgora.

-Nor have the other sovereignist or pro-independence left-wing parties in the State welcomed Rufián's proposal with open arms.
-The CUP, which is not running in the Spanish elections, has rejected forming a coalition for the Catalan elections.
+However, the other sovereignist or pro-independence left-wing parties in Spain have not received Rufián's proposal with open arms.
+The CUP, which is not running in the Spanish elections, has rejected forming a coalition in the Catalan elections.
 And Bildu and the BNG, two of the parties with which ERC is running in the European elections, believe that the ERC spokesperson's initiative is not currently on the table, nor is it the right time to address it, as Compromís has also made clear.